mikami520/EndoSAM/README.md

 - GPU RAM Requirement\
 Even though this is the fine-tune work, it requires a large GPU RAM. **Use suitable batch size based on the VRAM you have**
     - Batch Size 1 -> 6 GB RAM
-    - Batch Size 2 -> 14 GB RAM
+    - Batch Size 2 -> 12 GB RAM
+    - Batch size 4 -> 21 GB RAM
+    - Batch size 8 -> 32 GB RAM